THE JOURNEY TO CEO SUCCESS, Patrick Thean’s latest book, is now available. Learn more >

 1. Drive your 3-5-year strategy forward to move you to the next base camp on your journey to reaching your BHAG

-2. Provide a clear action plan so everyone on the executive team and individual departments know what they need to do for the year and for the first quarter to get the right work done
+2. Provide a clear action plan so everyone on the executive team and individual departments knows what they need to do for the year and the first quarter to get the proper work done

 Looking for more Annual Planning information to help get you started?
 Check out our additional resources: